Cloud-SPAN/nerc-metagenomics04-polishing/_episodes/02-QC-polished-assembly.md

 - "metaQUAST can generate additional information in a report which can be used to identify misassemblies"
 ---

+## Why QC an assembly?

+In this episode we will be covering how to check the quality of your genome assembly.
+You may wonder why this is worth doing.
+As discussed in the [introduction lesson](https://cloud-span.github.io/metagenomics01-qc-assembly/00-introduction-meta/index.html) and the [assembly lesson](https://cloud-span.github.io/metagenomics01-qc-assembly/03-assembly/index.html), the process of assembly is more complicated for metagenomes than single genomes.
+Even for single genome assembly, the quality of the assembly is dependent on many variables, such as the quality of the starting material used to generate the data.
+For metagenomes, this problem is confounded, and the quality of metagenome assemblies are generally poorer.
+As well as covering why, we will be covering what tools you will need to use in order to judge how good your assembly is.

+## What makes an assembly bad?

+- Low contiguity
+- Chimeric contigs
+- Low base quality within contigs

+### Low contiguity

+### Chimeric Contigs

+### Low base quality

 ## Using seqkit to generate summary statistics of an assembly

 After we finished the draft assembly we used `seqkit stats` to see some basic statistics about the assembly (see the episode on [Assembly](https://cloud-span.github.io/metagenomics01-qc-assembly/03-assembly/index.html)).
 We will be using it again here to get some more statistics for all three of the assemblies to compare the polishing process.